 The Fracking Groundwater Cover-Up delves into the question, “does fracking contaminate groundwater?”
 There have been countless studies conducted on the topic, but which studies reach the public and which studies get buried by modern-day censorship?

-Hydraulic fracturing (commonly known as fracking) is a common technique used in oil and natural gas exploration and development in the United States.
-In fact, it is estimated that over one million wells have been fracked either hydraulically or by other methods in oil and natural gas basins across the nation since the 1940’s.
+Hydraulic fracturing (commonly known as fracking) is a decades-old technique used in oil and natural gas exploration and development in the United States and around the globe.
+Other countries that utilize fracking are Russia, Canada, Venezuela and Australia just to name a few.
+In fact, it is estimated that over one million wells have been fracked either hydraulically or by other methods in oil and natural gas basins across this nation since the 1940’s.
 It has just been in the past ten years or so that the use of fracking has sparked a heated debate as to whether or not it is safe for groundwater sources in proximity to the wells.